Ruler10123/Youtube_SEO_Description_Converter/README.md

 ---

-## Overview
+## Overview ʕ•ᴥ•ʔ

 This project is a personal tool I built to speed up video production for the **Meloy Engineering Entrepreneurship Program** at Texas A&M University.
 With a campus of more than **70,000 students**, the Meloy Program creates content that reaches and supports a huge community, and producing that content quickly and consistently matters.

 The workflow often involves many repeatable tasks:

-* Convert video → audio
+- Convert video → audio
-* Generate accurate captions
+- Generate accurate captions
-* Pull SEO keywords and hashtags
+- Pull SEO keywords and hashtags
-* Draft descriptions
+- Draft descriptions
-* Create chapter markers
+- Create chapter markers
-* Prepare content for YouTube upload
+- Prepare content for YouTube upload

 I wanted to automate these steps so I could focus more on creativity, storytelling, and production quality rather than repeating manual work.